muratk5n/thirdwave/en/2023/01/little-america-chandrasekaran.md

 which aimed to blunt Soviet influence in the developing world.
 One of the team’s first tasks was to find a suitable town to house the Americans and Afghans working for the new Helmand Valley Authority.

-The team eventually determined that a plot along the river not far from Qala Bost, the ancient Ghaznavid arch, was the best site, in part because it was situated near a grove of trees...
-The area had long been called Lashkar Gah—“army barracks” in Persian— because it was where the Ghaznavid kings had quartered their troops.
-Patterson wanted to name the new community Town of Helmand.
-The Afghans said Lashkar Gah was just fine.
-Soon, however, the Afghans came up with a new name.
+The team eventually determined that a plot along the river not far from Qala Bost, the ancient Ghaznavid arch.. the Afghans came up with a new name [for the area].
 They started to call the place Little America...

 In January 2010..
 Colonel Randy Newman.. asked his staff to organize a briefing about agriculture in the district with the smartest guy